Xceptance/xlt-jmeter-suite/README.md

 * grouping different samplers below thread group
 * XLT thread management instead of using JMeter
+* all thread groups in one`.jmx` file are executed one after the other

 ### HTTP Request
 * can fire simple requests